needle-mirror/com.unity.testtools.codecoverage/Documentation~/Quickstart.md

-# Quickstart - Code Coverage Turorial
+# Quickstart - Code Coverage Tutorial

 The Quickstart guide will give you an insight into what Code Coverage is and how you can identify areas of your code that need more testing, even if you haven't written any automated tests.
 It takes about **30 minutes** to complete.